NeilGraham/rdfhash/README.md

 # RDF Hash

-Command-line tool for hashing blank node triples into unique identifiers ( `sha256`, `md5`, `blake2b`, etc. ).
+Command-line tool for hashing RDF definitions into resolvable identifiers ( `sha256`, `md5`, `blake2b`, etc. ).

+Selected subjects (Default: blank node subjects) are replaced with hash of their triples.

-Predicates and objects on a blank node subject are sorted then hashed together to form a unique identifier.
-The blank node subject is then replaced with the hash of it's sorted triples.
+Set of triples on a given subject are sorted by `{predicate} {object}.\n`, then hashed together.
+The hash result replaces the subject URI (Ex: `<md5:fdd61ec7cdbc7241f0289339678dd008>`).

 ## Setup